d4wner/Vulnerabilities-Report/Readymade Classifieds Script.md

 #### Unauthorized access:

-For example, this link is an backend link ,which should not be viewed by visitors, this vulnerability could leak some sensitive Information or be exploit by evil user.
+For example, this link is a backend link ,which should not be viewed by visitor.

+This vulnerability need not to login into the backend, which could leak some sensitive Information or be exploited by the evil user.

 ![image](https://raw.githubusercontent.com/d4wner/Vulnerabilities-Report/master/pic/Readymade-Classifieds-Script/access.png)